iimamul/Quick-Start-Docs/Gatsby/Getting started with Gatsby.md

 # Getting started with Gatsby

-A brief description of Gatsby quick start following this [tutorial](https://youtube.com/playlist?list=PL4cUxeGkcC9hw1g77I35ZivVLe8k2nvjB).
+Gatsby is a static site generator.
+A static site generator is a software application that creates HTML pages from templates or components and a given content source.
+Here is a brief description of Gatsby quick start following this [tutorial](https://youtube.com/playlist?list=PL4cUxeGkcC9hw1g77I35ZivVLe8k2nvjB).

 ## Process